-Dana gave birth to Carla while she was still in high school.
+- Dana gave birth to Carla while she was still in high school.
 Dana and her mother, Gwendolyn, agree that it would be better if they share responsibility for taking care of Carla until Dana graduates from high school and can find a job.
-Gwendolyn is a relative caregiver to Carla.

-- Jerome has been the primary caregiver for his two-yearold son Isaiah.
+Gwendolyn is a relative caregiver to Carla. - ▶ Jerome has been the primary caregiver for his two-yearold son Isaiah.
 Isaiah's mother comes by to see him when she can, but she is homeless and cannot care for Isaiah.
 Jerome was recently arrested and is now in D.C.
 Jail.
 Jerome asks his mother, Jada, to take care of Isaiah while he is in jail.
-Jada is a relative caregiver to Isaiah. - Louise has kidney disease and is on the waiting list for a kidney transplant.
+Jada is a relative caregiver to Isaiah. - ▶ Louise has kidney disease and is on the waiting list for a kidney transplant.
 If she does not get the transplant soon, her doctors say she will become very sick and only have a few months to live.
 Louise asks her sister, Sherry, to care for her four-year-old daughter, Kendal, if she does not get the transplant.
-In that case, Sherry would become a relative caregiver to Kendal. - Camille has been the primary caregiver for her six-year old son Raymond.
-The D.C.
-Child and Family Services Agency ("CFSA") has become involved because Camille has a substance use problem that resulted in her not being able to properly care for Raymond.
-CFSA, Camille, and Camille's mother, Linda, have agreed that Linda will care for Raymond while Camille goes to rehab.
-Linda is a relative caregiver to Raymond. - Maria is from El Salvador and has a deportation order.
+In that case, Sherry would become a relative caregiver to Kendal. - Maria is from El Salvador and has a deportation order.
 Her 10-year-old son, Christopher, was born here and is a United States citizen.
 Maria wants to make sure her son can stay in this country if she is ever deported.
 Maria asks her brother, Angelo, who is a green card holder to care of Christopher if she is deported.
 Angelo would become a relative caregiver for Christopher if Maria is deported.